Skip to main content

 Drag a table component onto the canvas and set its properties

-Next, follow the steps below to format the image,date_purchased, and user_id columns in the table:
+Next, we'll format the image, date_purchased, and user_id columns in the table.

-1. Properties panel > click on the Edit icon next to the image column and change Column Type to Image.
+1. Click on the image column.
+Change the Column Type to Image.
 This will display your product images directly on the table

-2. Click back to Properties panel > click on the Edit icon next to the date_purchased column and change Column Type to Date.
+2. Next, click on the date_purchased column and update the Column Type to Date.
 Then, change Display Date Format to Do MMM YYYY.
 This will transform the date column from displaying SQL timestamps to a format that's visually easy to read

 Style and configure the table

-4. Finally, lets reorder the columns by dragging the Price column before user_email.
+4. Finally, lets reorder the columns by dragging the id column before date_purchased

 Reorder the columns with drag and drop